-Try to discover real Chinese food; they are cheaper and delicious.
-Ask yourself, did you come to China to eat western food all the time anyway?
+Try to discover real Chinese food; they are cheaper and more delicious.
+Ask yourself, did you come to China to eat Western food all the time anyway?

 Rent is one of the highest costs most people have every month, so make sure your job covers your accommodation or offers you a free apartment.